 Passareddu: A Creative Spark in a Charming Sicilian Town

-Italians and tourists alike flock to the town in the thousands to share an experience only Cianciana can offer.
+Italians and tourists alike flock to the town in the thousands to share an experience.

-“The friendly, welcoming nature of the locals is a big attraction for foreigners along with its relaxed ambience and cafe culture.”
+“The friendly, welcoming nature of the locals is a big attraction for foreigners along with its relaxed ambiance and cafe culture.”

-Now a new generation of restless Italian artists from around the world is beginning to notice the A beautiful pasture in Cianciana.
-Photo by Olivia Thompson.magic of Cianciana.
-A team of artists and visionaries has begun work on a project titled “Passareddu” (Sicilian for path) that will transform the creative face of Cianciana.
+Now a new generation of restless Italian artists from around the world is beginning to notice the magic of Cianciana.
+A team of artists and visionaries have created “Passareddu” (Sicilian for path) that has transformed the creative face of Cianciana.

-Still in its beginning stages, Passareddu has been gaining support of artists and locals who see the value of an eco-friendly artist residency.
+Passareddu is an eco-friendly artist residency.
 Artists Scott Thompson and Fabrizio Riggio first had the idea for an artist residency that would be entirely made of recycled materials while visiting Cianciana.